kirkrudolph/OpenGL/README.md

 Add color attribute to vertex buffer (instead of just positions).

 ## 30 Batch Rendering - Textures
+- Last few episodes were redos of earlier content.

 ## 31 Batch Rendering - Dynamic Geometry
+- Last few episodes were redos of earlier content.
+- Might be some info in this video that I didn't implement but might be nice.
+Dynamically changes fixed values.

+## Cherno OpenGL course finished on 11/13.

 Notes:
 - I installed GLFW via `brew install glfw` but instead of using the dynamic library, I'm using a static library built from CMake and the glfw source code.
 The headerfile is from the brew install.